Decentralized-ID/decentralized-id.github.io/indy-sovrin-evernym/README.md

 * [/indy-post-install-automation](https://github.com/hyperledger/indy-post-install-automation)
 * [/indy-hipe](https://github.com/hyperledger/indy-hipe) -
 Hyperledger Indy Project Enhancements
-* [Hyperledger Ursa](https://wiki.hyperledger.org/projects/ursa)[[**ϟ**](https://www.hyperledger.org/blog/2018/12/04/welcome-hyperledger-ursa)][[**ϟ**](https://www.coindesk.com/hyperledger-launches-cryptography-toolbox-for-blockchain-developers)] "includes the Hyperledger Indy-Crypto code base that is the building block for anonymous credentials, the verifiable credentials protocol, in indy-sdk used by the Sovrin Network. [...]
-We are hopeful the [shared library](https://github.com/hyperledger/ursa) will help other platforms better incorporate and use ZKP-based credentials and leverage Sovrin for their identity component."
-(From Nathan George on Sovrin Telegram)
+* [/ursa](https://github.com/hyperledger/ursa) [[**ϟ**](https://www.hyperledger.org/blog/2018/12/04/welcome-hyperledger-ursa)][[**ϟ**](https://www.coindesk.com/hyperledger-launches-cryptography-toolbox-for-blockchain-developers)] "includes the Hyperledger Indy-Crypto code base that is the building block for anonymous credentials, the verifiable credentials protocol, in indy-sdk used by the Sovrin Network. [...]
+We are hopeful the shared library will help other platforms better incorporate and use ZKP-based credentials and leverage Sovrin for their identity component."
+(From Nathan George on Sovrin Telegram) [[**wiki**](https://wiki.hyperledger.org/projects/ursa)]